yumaloop/old-jekyll-blog-site/about.md

 permalink: /about/
 ---

-I'm Yuma Uchiumi, a university student majoring in computer science born on December 8, 1997 in Tokyo, Japan.
+I'm Yuma Uchiumi, a university student majoring in computer science.
+I was born on December 8, 1997 in Tokyo, Japan.
 [CV](https://github.com/yumaloop/yumaloop.github.io/blob/master/assets/pdf/CV201906.pdf)<br>
 My research goal is to understand and implement the computation for human thinking; I study algorithms, models, and systems to solve problems that statistical estimation, multi-agent communication, rewarded games, and so on.